-- A. Financial Asset at Fair Value through Other Comprehensive Income (FVOCI) - B. Amounts Receivables from Directors, Officers, Employees, Related Parties and Principal Stockholders (Other than Related Parties) - C. Amounts Receivable from Related Parties which are Eliminated during the Consolidation of Financial Statements - D. Long-Term Debt - E. Indebtedness of Related Parties - F. Guarantees of Securities of Other Issuers - G. Capital Stock
+- A. Financial Assets

+- B. Amounts Receivables from Directors, Officers, Employees, Related Parties and Principal Stockholders (Other than Affiliates)

+- C. Amounts Receivable from Related Parties which are Eliminated during the Consolidation of Financial Statements

+- D. Long-Term Debt

+- E. Indebtedness of Related Parties

+- F. Guarantees of Securities of Other Issuers

+- G. Capital Stock

+- H. List of Top 20 Stockholders of Record